argoproj/argo-cd/docs/operator-manual/applicationset/Generators-SCM-Provider.md

 * `tokenRef`: A `Secret` name and key containing the Gitea access token to use for requests.
 If not specified, will make anonymous requests which have a lower rate limit and can only see public repositories.
 * `insecure`: Allow for self-signed TLS certificates.

-This SCM provider does not yet support label filtering
+SCM-Manager SCM provider does not yet support label filtering.

 Available clone protocols are `ssh` and `https`.
 For SSH access the SSH plugin must be installed on your SCM-Manager server.